jkhaykin/mens-team/README.md

-# Momentum GitHub Pages Site
+# Waypoint GitHub Pages Site

 A simple HTML/CSS/JS website for the Waypoint men's team that can be hosted on GitHub Pages.